LOVE – BAKE – NOURISH

 We occasionally have guest sourdough bakers tutoring from all over the world.
 Classes sizes are small tutorial size groups, set in a purpose built classroom, taught on a old French table with a battered sofa to relax on.
 It is set in the grounds of the beautiful Victorian home in Northamptonshire, where you can wander around and feed the chickens.

-Class dates are limited to a few dozen a year and are mainly run by Vanessa Kimbell, a French trained baker who specialises in naturally leavened bread.
+Class dates are limited to a handful a year and are mainly run by Vanessa Kimbell, a French trained baker who specialises in naturally leavened bread.
 Vanessa, who has a keen interest in the digestibility of bread, is also the in house baker at Bakerybits, an award winning author, a regular BBC radio 4 Journalist, and unsurprisingly as 4th generation baker and is of Italian decent, known for her warmth and as Diana Henry once noted her ” inimitable humour.”

 Students who attend can expect a wonderful day, with fresh baked sourdough bread, jam from the fruit garden, home made butter and fresh garden flowers on the table, and enjoy wandering about in the garden, weather permitting.
 Everyone is encouraged to pick the herbs, fruit and vegetables or collect the eggs from the chickens to use.